 The study, “Survival and Functional Outcomes in Boys with Cerebral Adrenoleukodystrophy with and without Hematopoietic Stem Cell Transplantation,” was published in Biology of Blood and Marrow Transplantation.

 CALD is a progressive, often fatal, neurodegenerative disease characterized by major functional disabilities (MFDs), including loss of communication and voluntary movement, blindness, and incontinence.
-The disorder is caused by mutations in the ABCD1 gene located on the chromosome, which provides instructions for the production of the adrenoleukodystrophy (ALD) protein.
+The disorder is caused by mutations in the ABCD1 gene located on the X chromosome, which provides instructions for the production of the adrenoleukodystrophy (ALD) protein.

 The only way of stopping disease progression is a treatment called allogeneic hematopoietic stem cell transplantation (HSCT).
 This technique is based on the transplant of hematopoietic stem cells — cells that can form all types of blood cells in the body — from a genetically similar donor, usually a close relative of a patient.